infrasonar/docs/docs/collectors/probes/appliance/appliance_installation.md

 ```
 ## Deploy InfraSonar

-Run our [easy deployment script](./deploy_infrasonar.md) to deploy InfraSonar on the appliance.
+Use the [appliance manager](./appliance_manager.md) to configure InfraSonar on the appliance.

-## Build your own appliance

-When you prefer to perform your own Linux installation or can't use the OVA file format we outlined our installation steps [here](appliance_manual_installation.md).